 - A letter of recommendation from a faculty member, academic dean or advisor.

-- Official transcripts of all college studies including spring semester or quarter grades.
+- Official transcripts of all college studies including fall semester or quarter grades.

 - Most recent tax return of you or your parents (whoever claims you on their tax return).